 The ACDS Mid-Career Development Award provides financial support for ACDS members to defray the cost of acquiring specific skills and knowledge to enhance their professional development in some aspect of contact dermatitis and/or occupational dermatology.
-This program is made possible by a generous contribution from Stiefel Laboratories.

 The goal of this Program is to provide ACDS members opportunities to enhance their career development through participating in "hands-on" training or other educational activities.

 The applications are due by 11:59pm CST on April 15 and October 15 of each year.
 To apply for this award, please click here.